htmlburger/wpemerge-theme/README.md

 #### `app/helpers/`

 Add PHP helper files here.
 Helper files should include __function definitions only__.
 See below for information on where to put actions, filters, classes etc.

-#### `app/setup/`

-Modify files here according to your needs.
-These files should contain __registrations and declarations of WordPress entities only__ such as post types, taxonomies etc.

 #### `app/src/`